 Depression is one of the most common mental illnesses in the United States.
 It is estimated that 40 million adults struggle with some form of depressive disorder.
-For many who struggle with depression, powerful medications such as Prozac and Zoloft are effective tools to minimize its effects.
+For many who struggle with depression, powerful medications such as Prozac and Zoloft are effective tools to minimize their effects.
 While effective, medications are not a cure and only work if part of a comprehensive treatment program that includes simple but powerful ways to naturally combat depression.

 First and foremost, you must learn about what depression is, its cause and symptoms.
 Having knowledge of depression in this manner—and knowing there are many options for treatment and help—empowers and motivates you to successfully get your depression under control.